sorelmitra/learn/kubernetes/minikube/Readme.md

 	On my Ubuntu 18.04 this also updated brew to Homebrew.
 Then I had to add `/home/linuxbrew/.linuxbrew/bin` to `PATH`.
 Then I had to run the above command *again*.

+3. Start Minikube

+	I tried `sudo /home/linuxbrew/.linuxbrew/bin/minikube start --vm-driver=none`, but it exits with `x509: certificate signed by unknown authority`.
+This is due to the Luxoft network.

+	I moved to my Mac Mini, I succeeded to start it with `minikube start --vm-driver=virtualbox`